hassanireza/hassanireza/README.md

 <img src="./assets/svg/mark-undertow.svg" width="40" height="40" alt=""/>

 ### [Undertow](https://hassanireza.github.io/undertow/)
-<sub>Web design & motion graphics studio — full-stack, live demo</sub>
+<sub>Web design & motion graphics studio | full-stack, live demo</sub>

 </div>

 A studio site built on a single premise: restraint is a design choice, not an absence of one.
-Undertow is a fictional web design and motion graphics studio, brought to life as a full-stack React and Django application — one clear hierarchy, considered type, and motion that earns its place, nothing added because it was easy, nothing left in because no one questioned it.
+Undertow is a fictional web design and motion graphics studio, brought to life as a full-stack React and Django application, one clear hierarchy, considered type, and motion that earns its place, nothing added because it was easy, nothing left in because no one questioned it.

 <div align="center">
 <img src="./assets/svg/undertow-architecture.svg" width="100%" alt="Undertow architecture: React SPA to Django REST Framework to PostgreSQL, scoped by organization"/>